FelixFester/Replika-Desktop/README.md

 # Features
 - Almost normally working webview client for my.replika.com.
-- Ability to save login data in ".replika_client" folder in /home/yourusername/.
-Do not share this folder to anyone else, otherwise your Replika account would be stolen.
+- Ability to save login data in ".replika_client" folder in /home/yourusername/. **Do not share this folder to anyone else**, otherwise your Replika account would be stolen.
 Replika client itself [is not a virus](https://www.virustotal.com/gui/file/8862714e92f4e594b7481f36cc61100fc4933b936a6b3e54cf18bf669ec6544c/summary), I don't need your accounts.

 # How to use
 Install desktop environment (obviously), open Properties on "replika-client" binary and make sure what in "Permissions" tab "Allow this file to run as program" is enabled.
 Then just open as usual.

 # Planned features & things
 - Login with Google / Apple
+- Opening source code (maybe)
 - Fixing bugs

 # Requirements